For Immediate Release

 To see more earnings analysis, visit http://at.zacks.com/?id=3207.

 Every day, Zacks.com makes their Bull Stock of the Day available, free of charge.
 To see it, click here.

-Alcoa (AA-Free Report) typically gets credited for kicking off each earnings season, but we don’t count Alcoa’s report as the ‘official’ start; Discover will be the first 2013 Q2 earnings report in our tally.
+Alcoa (AA-Free Report) typically gets credited for kicking off each earnings season, but we don’t count Alcoa’s report as the ‘official’ start.
 In fairness to Alcoa, investors start taking notice of the earnings season only with their release, which for Q2 will happen on July 8th.

 As has been the case at the start of recent quarterly earnings cycles, expectations for Q2 earnings season remain quite low.
 Total earnings for companies in the S&P 500 are expected to be up only +0.6% from the same period last year.
 This is down from +3.9% growth expected in the quarter in early April.
 Total earnings were up +2.3% in Q1, but the expectation ahead of the start of the Q1 earnings season was for earnings growth to be in the negative territory.

 Finance wasn’t a big driver of aggregate earnings growth for the S&P 500 in Q1, but takes back the lead role in Q2, with total earnings for the sector expected to be up +19.4% and estimates steadily going up.
 Earnings for the sector were up +7.7% in Q1, which came after many quarters of double-digit growth.

 All industries within the Finance sector like the major banks, regional banks, brokers and insurers are expected to have positive growth.
 But the growth picture is particularly notable for the brokerage and investment management industry such as Goldman Sachs (GS-Free Report), with total earnings for the group expected to be up +39.6% in Q2 after the +2.6% gain in Q1.